pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 the scheme brings something interesting to the table, since it combines a QSBR fast path with support for sleeping (disabled) readers, thanks to the hazard pointer slow path.
-The QSBR fast path and its fence-freedom on TSO can be useful even now that we have [membarrier(2)](https://pvk.ca/Blog/2019/01/09/preemption-is-gc-for-memory-reordering/#:~:text=Asymmetric%20flag%20flip%20with%20interrupts%20on%20Linux), e.g., when we want to support short epoch update periods (less than every few hundred nanoseconds), or when running on isolated cores.
+The QSBR fast path and its fence-freedom on TSO can be useful even now that we have [membarrier(2)](https://pvk.ca/Blog/2019/01/09/preemption-is-gc-for-memory-reordering/#:~:text=Asymmetric%20flag%20flip%20with%20interrupts%20on%20Linux), e.g., when we want to support short epoch update periods (shorter than every few hundred nanoseconds), or when running on isolated cores.

 We need at least three protected versions to avoid blocking (i.e., to implement double buffering: one version for the writer, another for readers that are up to date, and the last for readers that are about to switch to the new read version).